DEM1TASSE/DEM1TASSE/README.md

 ### 👨🏻‍💻 &nbsp; About Me

-- 🎓 &nbsp; I'm studying Software Engineering at Tongji University.
-Currently, I'm a visiting student at UC Berkeley.
+- 🎓 &nbsp; I'm studying Software Engineering at Tongji University and currently a visiting student at UC Berkeley.
-- 🌱 &nbsp; I'm a novice researcher in the fields of NLP and HCI.
-My research interests revolve around Human-Centered AI and LLM Agents.
-I'm building some cool **LLM Agents** recently.
+- 🌱 &nbsp; I'm a novice researcher in NLP.
+I'm building some cool **LLM Agents** for web interaction recently.
+- 👨‍💻 &nbsp; In the short term, I aspire to become a full-stack independent developer; in the long run, I hope to contribute to the development of **AGI**.
-- 🎵 &nbsp; I'm an original Hip-Hop songwriter.
+- 🎵 &nbsp; I'm a Hip-Hop songwriter.
 Listen to my music <a href="https://music.163.com/#/artist?id=50221641">here<a>.
 - 💫 &nbsp; Freedom is the oxygen of the soul.

 ### 🛠 &nbsp;Things I Code with